Chart Color Schemes

 The educational profile of Surfers Paradise - North exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational attainment in Surfers Paradise - North is notably high.
-As of 2016 data, 31.4% of residents aged 15+ held university qualifications, surpassing the broader benchmarks of 20.6% in Rest of Qld and 25.4% in the SA4 region.
-Bachelor degrees were most prevalent at 21.4%, followed by postgraduate qualifications (7.6%) and graduate diplomas (2.4%).
-Vocational credentials were also prominent, with 37.0% of residents aged 15+ holding such qualifications - advanced diplomas at 15.1% and certificates at 21.9%.
+Educational attainment in Surfers Paradise - North is notably higher than broader benchmarks.
+Specifically, 31.4% of residents aged 15 and above hold university qualifications, compared to 20.6% in the rest of Queensland and 25.4% in the SA4 region.
+This educational advantage is reflected in the prevalence of bachelor degrees (21.4%), postgraduate qualifications (7.6%), and graduate diplomas (2.4%).
+Vocational credentials are also prominent, with 37.0% of residents aged 15 and above holding such qualifications, including advanced diplomas (15.1%) and certificates (21.9%).

-Educational participation was high, with 28.7% of residents currently enrolled in formal education as of the same year.
-This included 7.2% in tertiary education, 4.1% in primary education, and 3.8% pursuing secondary education.
-However, educational facilities appear to be located outside the immediate catchment boundaries, requiring families to access schools in neighboring areas.
+Educational participation is high in the area, with 28.7% of residents currently enrolled in formal education.
+This includes 7.2% in tertiary education, 4.1% in primary education, and 3.8% pursuing secondary education.

 Frequently Asked Questions - Education